-The proposed placement of four bendway weirs in the work area is expected to improve fish and macroinvertebrate habitat in the outside bend by providing substrate diversity, flow refuge, and increased macroinvertebrate colonization surface area.
+The proposed placement of four bendway weirs in the work area is expected to improve fluvial specialist and fluvial dependent fish habitat and macroinvertebrate habitat in the outside bend by providing substrate diversity, flow refuge, and increased surface area for macroinvertebrate colonization.
 The impacts on fish and macroinvertebrate habitat on the inside bend opposite the bendway weirs are uncertain.
 Studies to date do not provide conclusive results for predicting fish or macroinvertebrate community response to bendway weir placement at adjacent inside bends.